Sea Salt by Sherwin Williams is a popular blue, green and gray color that works beautiful with white and other trending home design colors.

 And on the paint color strip, it is followed by a slightly darker shade called Comfort Gray.
 Then followed by the colors Oyster Bay, Acacia Haze, Retreat, Pewter Green and Ripe Olive.
 Many of these gorgeous green colors are popular home paint colors!

-What Colors Coordinate with Sherwin Williams Sea Salt?
+What Colors go with Sherwin Williams Sea Salt?

 If you are looking for a complementary color to go with this shade, you have several popular options from Sherwin Williams, including: